Srijan2001/Backpropagation-Algorithm/README.md

 # Backpropagation-Algorithm

-Implemented the backpropagation algorithm from scratch.
+Implemented the backpropagation algorithm from scratch using mini batch gradient descent, Momentum and Adam.